-The investment objective of all sub-funds is mainly to achieve an optimal total return within the individual sub-funds by means of a balanced risk strategy or a risk strategy with a focus on equities through investments in other investment funds (target funds) and taking into account the sustainability criteria mentioned below.
-UBS Asset Management categorises all sub-funds as actively managed sustainability focus funds.
-The asset manager will seek through its investments in target funds to have at least an MSCI ESG fund rating (benchmark index) of BB (scale CCC to AAA, with AAA being the best sustainability rating) or better, if available.
-MSCI ESG fund rating information is publicly available at: https:// www.msci.com/our-solutions/esg-investing/esg-fund-ratings.
-A better ESG score than that of the benchmark index is targeted for the sub-funds.
+The investment objective of the sub-funds is mainly to achieve an optimal total return within the individual sub-funds by means of a balanced risk strategy or a risk strategy with a focus on equities through investments in other investment funds (target funds) and taking into account the sustainability criteria mentioned below.

+The asset manager categorises all sub-funds as actively managed sustainability focus funds, which promote environmental and social characteristics.
+The asset manager will seek through its investments in target funds to have at least an MSCI ESG fund rating (reference benchmark) of BB (scale CCC to AAA, with AAA being the best sustainability rating) or better, if available.
+MSCI ESG fund rating information is publicly available at: www.msci.com/our-solutions/esg-investing/esg-fund-ratings.
+A better ESG score than that of the reference benchmark is targeted for the sub-funds.
 The calculation basis for the sub-funds is a weighted average of the individual ESG scores of the portfolio holdings at individual security level, respectively aggregated at target fund level.
-In particular, a lower carbon footprint is considered for the equity and bond portion than the benchmark index, and a lower weighted carbon intensity for the overall portfolio than that of the benchmark index.
+In particular, a lower carbon footprint is considered for the equity and bond portion than the reference benchmark, and a lower weighted carbon intensity for the overall portfolio than that of the reference benchmark.
 All CO2 metrics are based on Scope 1 and Scope 2.

-Due to the multi-asset fund structure, sustainable target funds and strategies may be used that employ one or a combination of the following sustainability approaches: Exclusions (negative screening), best-in-class approach, ESG integration approach, stewardship (active ownership), voting, engagement and other (target funds and strategies categorised as e-tilting funds by UBS Asset Management).
-For more information on these categories, see section 1.9.1 Sustainability criteria.
+Due to the multi-asset fund structure (see point 1.16 of the prospectus), sustainable target funds and strategies may be used that employ a combination of the following sustainability approaches:

+- Exclusions (negative screening),

+- Best-in-class approach,

+- ESG integration approach,

+- Stewardship (active ownership), voting, engagement and

+- Other (target funds and strategies categorised as sustainability focus or e-tilting / ESG-tilting funds by the asset manager).
+For more information on these categories, see section 1.9.1 Sustainability.